On-line course materials

 Successful completion of one of these courses (when taken for 3 credit hours/units) satisfies the Arts College foreign language requirement (but not any of the other requirements).
 These courses are further described in the Web pages under Courses (in the navigation bar on the left).

-Russian 6633 (RUSSA 6633, Fall only) and Russian 6634 (RUSSA 6634, Spring only) have been taught on several occasions to native speakers of Russian who are interested in finer points of grammar and style, mostly when writing in Russian and translating advanced texts from English to Russian.
+Russian 6633 (RUSSA 6633, Fall only) and Russian 6634 (RUSSA 6634, Spring only) have been taught on several occasions to native speakers of Russian who are interested in finer points of grammar and style, both in writing and speaking, including public speaking, as well as translating literary texts from English to Russian.
 The course may or may not be taught like that in any given semester/year.
-Come to our organizational meeting (usually on Day 2 or Day 3 of the semester) to discuss this possibility.
+Come to our organizational meeting (usually on Day 2 or Day 3 of the semester) to discuss the possibilities.
 The time and place of the meeting are posted at our home page a few weeks before the new semester.
 Successful completion of the course satisfies the Arts College foreign language requirement (but not any of the other requirements).
 These courses are further described in the Web pages under Courses (in the navigation bar on the left).

 Dept. of Comparative literature